MattiasBuelens/remote-web-streams/README.md

 ### RemoteWritableStream
 You can also create a `RemoteWritableStream`.
+This is the complement to `RemoteReadableStream`:
+* The constructor (in the original context) returns a `WritableStream` (instead of a readable one).
-This works very similar to a `RemoteReadableStream`, except you get the `WritableStream` in the original context, and you construct the `ReadableStream` in the other context with `fromReadablePort`.
+* You transfer the `readablePort` to the other context, and instantiate the linked `ReadableStream` with `fromReadablePort` inside that context.
 ```js
 // main.js
 const { writable, readablePort } = new RemoteWebStreams.RemoteWritableStream();